hagitLev/android-project-flutter-assignment/README.md

 *1. What class is used to implement the controller pattern in this library?
 What features does it allow the developer to control?*
   - The class that is used is the SnappingSheetController().
-It allows the developer to control the position of the snapping sheet by getting the current position, set a     new one or stop it.
+It allows the developer to control the position of the snapping sheet by getting the current position, set a     new one or stop it whenever he wants.

 *2. The library allows the bottom sheet to snap into position with various animations.
 What parameter controls this behavior?*